namanattri/namanattri.dev/content/posts/data-structures/trie/index.md

 Words starting with 'ba' found?: true
 ```

+#### Autocomplete
-- **Autocomplete**: Find all words with a given prefix by traversing the Trie to the end of the prefix and then listing all descendants.
+Find all words with a given prefix by traversing the Trie to the end of the prefix and then listing all descendants.
 ```go
 func (t *Trie) GetWordsWithPrefix(prefix string) []string {
 	node := t.root